 Staff from the Learning Academy regularly collaborate with colleagues from the Schools and Centres in TP to share their research through conference presentations and publications.
-The focal point of such synergistic collaboration is to research on practice-based curricular interests that are core to polytechnic education.
-The research projects also focus on different areas related to pedagogy which include developing self-directed learning, e-learning, facilitation, learning analytics, holistic education and assessment.
+The focal point of such synergistic collaboration is to research practice-based curricular interests core to polytechnic education.
+The research projects focus on different pedagogy areas, including developing self-directed learning, e-learning, facilitation, learning analytics, holistic education, and assessment.

-The Learning Academy staff are experienced teachers and adult educators who have professional qualifications and years of work experience in fields such as accountancy, business, communication skills, computer engineering, design, education, information technology, law, music, the life sciences, and the social sciences.
-This combination of expertise and knowledge makes them uniquely suited to help polytechnic lecturers translate their own industry knowledge into quality learning-teaching.
+The Learning Academy staff are experienced teachers and adult educators with professional qualifications and years of work experience in accountancy, business, communication skills, computer engineering, design, education, information technology, law, music, the life sciences, and the social sciences.
+This combination of expertise and knowledge makes them uniquely suited to help polytechnic lecturers translate their industry knowledge into quality learning-teaching.

 Dr Woo Boon Seong